#i said to my friend i was like “listen to his old rap album and tell me that doesnt sound like him”

 Text

-Shine II Dawn - The Unreleased Project Put Your Hands Together - The Unreleased Project Part 2 Shadow's Dawn - The Unreleased Project Part 2 On and On Again - The Unreleased Project Part 4 PM Dawn became friends with Todd Terry while working at the mailing offices of New York record label Warlock, which launched Todd's career.
-They were signed briefly to the label before moving to Gee Street Records, Warlock's partners in the UK who were there at the cusp of the Acid House explosion and would famously go on to release Todd's game changer of a remix for The Jungle Brother's - I'll House You - which is basically the rap over a slightly-tweaked Royal House's Can You Party?, arguably one of the definitive tracks of the UK scene in 1988.
-Never one to let a good beat or riff go to waste, you see.
+Shine II Dawn - The Unreleased Project Put Your Hands Together - The Unreleased Project Part 2 Shadow's Dawn - The Unreleased Project Part 2 On and On Again - The Unreleased Project Part 4 PM Dawn became friends with Todd Terry while working at the mailing offices of New York's hugely influential record label Warlock, which launched Todd's career.
+PM Dawn were signed briefly to the label before moving to Gee Street Records, Warlock's partners in the UK.
+Gee Street were there at the cusp of the Acid House explosion and would famously go on to release one of the definitive tracks of the UK scene, Todd's game changer of a remix for The Jungle Brother's - I'll House You. in 1988, I'll House You is basically the Brothers rapping over an earlier Todd Terry track Royal House's Can You Party?, albeit rearranged a little.

 PM Dawn's Watcher's Point of View single came off the back of their massive hit Set Adrift On Memory Bliss.
 Leaning heavily on a sample from Spandau Ballet's True, the song was looked down on by most "real" Hip Hop fans despite it's otherwise more credible samples from The Soul Searchers and Bob James.
 With their "Beautiful, sweeping melodies paired with lyrics of regret, remorse, heartache and profound loss" you can make up your own minds why they never fit comfortably into the Hip Hop scene.
 Their story, and in particular that of their front man Prince Be, is both fascinating and tragic.
 I'd be lying if I said I'd given them much thought at the time of Set Adrift… and wrote them off as a something of a novelty act, a kind of uncool De La.
 I'm only half joking when I say that I blame the Spandau Ballet sample for turning me off.
 True was considered naff and inextricably connected to a not too distant past that recalled shiny disco trousers, white socks and loafers, slow dances at the end of the night (or "erection sections" as some of us called them) and a fight in the taxi rank afterwards.
 And shit music.
 Really shit music.
 True was new but sounded old, Soul without the soul.
 Additionally, to anyone with a mild interest in Hip Hop, The Soul Searchers drum break used on the PM Dawn track was also overused by that point, as was Bob James' Take Me To The Mardi Gras.